GIS-S-mart/Welcome/README.md

 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
 - If you want to create a new benchmark, post on issues page and briefly outline the changes you plan to make
-- If you want to share a new dataset for testing, and post on issues page of the right repository and briefly outline the changes you plan to make
+- If you want to share a new dataset for testing, post on issues page of the right repository and briefly outline the changes you plan to make
 - If you want to submit a new solution to an existing benchmark problem, submit your sources to the right repository
 - If you want to add a new measure of performance to an existing benchmark problem,post on issues page and briefly outline the changes you plan to make